 National Grid New York Residential Energy Efficiency Programs

 National Grid has three distinct service areas in New York State; Upstate, Metro, and Long Island.
 The availability of the following programs will vary based on which service area a customer lives in.

-Customers can complete a quick, online home energy survey to receive recommended energy-saving tips for their homes.
+Customers can complete a quick, online home energy survey to receive recommended energy-saving tips for renters and homeowners.

 If customers have a Google Nest Wi-Fi Thermostat and choose to participate in ‘Rush Hour Rewards’, the Nest thermostat will adjust the home’s temperature by up to 4 degrees during periods of unusually high energy demand on the grid.
 Customers can opt-out by manually changing their thermostat temperature.
 Customers who participate in 80% of rush hour events receive various gift card rewards between $20 and $30.

 This kind of program is also extended to National Grid customers using ecobee, Honeywell or other similar smart thermostats.